 'African Farmer' is a computer game which puts players directly into a farming community, exploring the challenges and choices of agriculture in Africa.

 The game is being developed by the Future Agricultures Consortium as an educational tool for students and professionals.
 It is due to be launched early in 2014.
 To be notified when the game becomes available, sign up to the mailing list.

-In African Farmer, players are assigned to farming households, where they have to manage resources to feed and educate household members.
+In the game, you are assigned to a farming household, where you have to manage resources to feed and educate household members.
 The game also involves:

 - responding to chance events (e.g. drought, crop pests, illness)

 During the game, players are kept informed on how well they are performing for their family’s health and education, wealth, farm management and social standing, etc. The game typically involves a facilitator, who guides the participants and makes adjustments during play.